top of page

 Deep Sleep transfers our day's new memories to long-term storage.
 This allows the brain to free up space in its temporary storage location (the hippocampus) used for new memory capture.
 If the transfer doesn't happen, we run out of space to capture new memories the next day!
 Imagine a USB stick that gets so full every day there is no room to store new data.

 Sufficient Deep Sleep gives the brain time to transfer the data to the long-term storage drive and make room for new data capture the next day.
 Miss a day or two of good sleep and you have less room to capture new memories.
-Keep it up and over time, some of the memories not yet transferred may also be overwritten and lost forever.
+Keep it up and over time, some of the memories not yet transferred may be overwritten and lost forever.

 #3.
 Connecting Memory Bites for Learning & Creative Problem Solving